 You will likely receive general anesthesia.
-This is medicine that keeps you asleep and pain-free) before this procedure.
+This is medicine that keeps you asleep and pain-free.
 Or, you may receive medicine to help you relax and local anesthesia to numb the area around the breasts to block pain.
 You will be awake but unable to feel pain.

 The surgeon will make 1 to 3 surgical cuts in your breast.
 Extra skin will be removed and your nipple and areola may be moved.

 Sometimes, women have breast augmentation (enlargement with implants) when they have a breast lift.

 Cosmetic breast surgery is surgery you choose to have.
 You do not need it for medical reasons.

 Women usually have breast lifts to lift sagging, loose breasts.
 Pregnancy, breastfeeding, and normal aging may cause a woman to have stretched skin and smaller breasts.